A threshold crossed this month. A number to blame for the stamina reduction, typed letter reversing, and creaky joints. An excuse.

 So what better idea for a few days away, than Fiona’s suggestion to build a trip around a visit to see Thenford, the estate and garden that Lord Michael Heseltine (MH) and his wife Anne have created over the past 40 years, commenced in good time whilst bodies were still fit, and the money was flowing in, just outside Banbury.
 For, as has always been the case, large scale garden creation is a labour both of love and resources.

 Sitting in the very middle of the country we planned an afternoon visit to Hidcote en route.
 I hadn’t been for a couple of decades and we were both again hugely impressed by Hidcote’s vistas and plantings.
 It is a garden to walk through slowly, observe, sit down, rest, admire and think.

-I would recommend this film record to anyone who visits Hidcote, since you’ll appreciate much more both the breadth of vision of Hidcote’s American creator, and also how the current gardening team manage this iconic historic English garden.
-Its distinctive “rooms” concept with the intrigue of what you will see next as you pass from one area to another, and consciously allowing very few views outside the garden into the distant landscape, have influenced so many who’ve designed gardens since its completion.
+I would recommend this film record to anyone who visits Hidcote, since you’ll appreciate much more the breadth of vision of Hidcote’s American creator, and also how the current gardening team manage this iconic historic English garden.
+Its distinctive “rooms” concept, with the intrigue of what you will see next as you pass from one area to another, and consciously allowing very few views outside the garden into the distant landscape, have influenced so many who’ve designed gardens since its completion.

 Major Lawrence Johnston, the quiet American, was born into a wealthy American family of stockbrokers, which gave him the necessary funds to create this now revered English garden, once his mother had bought the Cotswold estate in the early twentieth century.
-Lacking heirs or income to maintain the gardens beyond his tenure, it was indeed fortunate that it was passed to the National Trust in 1948, to ensure its persistence as a jewel in the NT’s estate.
+Lacking heirs or income to maintain the gardens beyond his tenure, it was indeed fortunate that it was passed to the National Trust (NT) in 1948, to ensure its continuity as a jewel in the NT’s estate.
 Click here for more on Lawrence Johnston.

-Fortunately early the following morning we negotiated the roundabouts of Banbury to find a PC World and a Flash card for the Friday after the night before.
+Fortunately, early the following morning, we negotiated the roundabouts of Banbury to find a PC World and a Flash card for the Friday after the night before.

 Not the cloud burst that dumped on Edge Hill ((famous for being the site of the first pitched battle of the English Civil War in 1642 – the power struggle between Charles and Cromwell – click here for more) just as we arrived at “The Castle” for dinner.
-Rather the fall out as the 10 pm post general election exit poll was announced, and politics in the UK once more lurched and teetered into unfamiliar territory, and a different sort of power struggle.
+Rather the fall out, as the 10 pm post general election exit poll was announced, and politics in the UK once more lurched and teetered into unfamiliar territory, and a different sort of power struggle.